23 Fascinating Facts About Cats

 11. Your cat doesn't taste sweets.
 Because they lack 247 base pairs of the amino acids that make up the DNA of the Tas1r2 gene.
 Scientists do know that cats can taste things we cannot, such as adenosine triphosphate (ATP), the compound that supplies the energy in every living cell.

 14. The average age for an indoor cat is 15 years, while the average age for an outdoor cat is only three to five years.
-Depending on breed, indoor-outdoor factors, lifespans will vary.
+Depending on the breed and indoor-outdoor factors, lifespans will vary.

-16. Many cats prefer their food at room temperature, your cat may refuse any food that is to cold or to hot.
-Of course this depends on your cat.
+16. Many cats prefer their food at room temperature, your cat may refuse any food that is too cold or too hot.
+Of course, this depends on your cat.
 Many cats may enjoy their food on the colder side.